 Following detox, it is important that the individual continues treatment for their Vicodin use disorder, to make sure they stay on the road to recovery and abstain from Vicodin use.
 Most treatment centers will provide follow-up treatment that will provide ongoing support to help a person refrain from Vicodin use and provide them with the tools they need to go back to their normal life without using Vicodin.

-Contact The Recovery Village Palm Beach to speak with a representative about how addiction treatment can address Vicodin use alongside any co-occurring mental health disorders.
+Contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how addiction treatment can address Vicodin use alongside any co-occurring mental health disorders.
 You deserve a healthier future, call today.

 AbbVie Inc. “Vicodin Prescribing Information.”
 February 2017.
 Accessed August 22, 2019.